2024-04-01

 In short, anything that would cause flakiness in software tests will cause noisiness in Audit Testing.

-Deterministic noise reduction aims to ensure that for every unique mutation of the test data we see a corresponding unique change in the audit output, instead of a large number of irrelevant changes, which may cause the single change that matters to get lost in the noise.
-This makes it easier to determine that the modifications we made to the code have exactly the intended consequences and not any unintended consequences.
+Noise reduction aims to ensure that we will never see changes in the audit files unless there have been changes in the code, and that for every unique change in the code we will see a specific expected set of changes in the audit output, instead of a large number of irrelevant changes.
+This ensures that the single change that matters will not be lost in the noise, and makes it easier to determine that the modifications we made to the code have exactly the intended consequences and not any unintended consequences.

-Note that in some cases, deterministic noise reduction can be implemented in the tests rather than in the production code.
-For example, instead of replacing a plain hash map with an ordered hash map in production code, our test can obtain the contents of the plain map and sort them before writing them to the audit file.
-However, this may not be possible in cases where the hash map is several transformations away from the auditing, so replacing a plain hash map with an ordered hash map is sometimes necessary in production code.
+Note that in some cases, noise reduction can be implemented in the tests rather than in the production code.
+For example, instead of replacing a plain hash table with an ordered hash table in production code, our test can obtain the contents of the plain hash table and sort them before writing them to the audit file.
+However, this may not be possible in cases where the hash table is several transformations away from the auditing.
+Thus, replacing a plain hash table with an ordered hash table may sometimes be necessary in production code.

 Failure Testing

 Failure Testing is the practice of deliberately supplying the component-under-test with invalid input and ensuring that the component-under-test detects the error and throws an appropriate exception.
-Such scenarios can leverage Audit Testing by simply catching exceptions and serializing them to the Audit File.
+Such scenarios can leverage Audit Testing by simply catching exceptions and serializing them, as text, into the audit output.

 Applicability